 September – November 2016

-Ranjana Warier is a performer and choreographer specializing in Indian Classical dance.
-She is the founder of the Rhythms School of Dance, a training center for this traditional art form from India.
+Performer and choreographer Ranjana Warier began studying Indian Classical dance at the age of six.
+Trained by her gurus, Ranjana later founded the Rhythms School of Dance, a training center for the traditional art form.

 Leandro Rojas